Whitcliffe Common, situated on the southern edge of Ludlow in South Shropshire is a wonderful recreation area for residents and visitors alike.

 It is rare to have so much variety of interest in one area.
 In addition to being an enjoyable place to visit there are also two sites of Special Scientific Interest

-The banks of the Teme contain a number of geological sites of world importance, with the name ‘Ludlow’ being given to the period of geological time used throughout the world for strata laid down between 423 and 419 million years ago, towards the end of the period known as the Silurian.
+The banks of the Teme are designated a SSSI, and the whole of Whitcliffe Common is a Conservation Area.
+The site contains a number of geological sites of world importance, with the name ‘Ludlow’ being given to the period of geological time used throughout the world for strata laid down between 423 and 419 million years ago, towards the end of the period known as the Silurian.
 Our Geology page gives more information about the origins of the area.